Careers360 Logo

 NEET 2026 Physics Chapter-Wise Weightage and Important Topics

 Physics is often considered the most challenging section of NEET, and understanding the chapter-wise weightage for NEET 2026 Physics helps aspirants focus on high-scoring and frequently asked chapters.
-Analysing previous year trends shows that certain chapters contribute more questions every year, making them essential for scoring well.
+Analysing previous year trends shows that certain chapters contribute more questions every year, making them important for scoring well.

 The table below presents the NEET Physics chapter-wise weightage along with the most important topics, helping students prioritise revision and practice numericals from high-weightage topics.